BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Clark.md

 - Virtue Rationalism (virtue = to be guided by practical reason) is true
 - Extreme Will-Intellect-Passion Rationalism (thought without desire motivates) is true
+- In this respect Clarke’s extreme intellectualism f i ts his foundationalist and intuitionist epistemology.